statgen/zorp/README.md

                                               delimiter='\t')
 reader = readers.TabixReader('input.bgz', parser=sample_parser, skip_rows=1, skip_errors=True)

+# After parsing the data, values of pre-defined fields can be cleaned up, or used to perform lookups
+reader.add_transform('rsid', lambda variant: some_rsid_finder(variant.chrom, variant.pos, variant.ref, variant.alt))

 # We can filter data to the variants of interest.
 If you use a domain specific parser, columns can be referenced by name
-reader.add_filter('chrom', '19')  # Exact value match
-reader.add_filter(lambda row: row.neg_log_pvalue > 7.301)  # Provide a function that can operate on all parsed fields
-reader.add_filter('neg_log_pvalue')  # Exclude values with missing data for the named field
+reader.add_filter('chrom', '19')  # This row must have the specified value for the "chrom" field reader.add_filter(lambda row: row.neg_log_pvalue > 7.301)  # Provide a function that can operate on all parsed fields reader.add_filter('neg_log_pvalue')  # Exclude values with missing data for the named field

-# After parsing the data, values of pre-defined fields can be cleaned up, or used to perform lookups
-reader.add_transform('rsid', lambda variant: some_rsid_finder(variant.chrom, variant.pos, variant.ref, variant.alt))

 # Iteration returns containers of cleaned, parsed data (with fields accessible by name).
 for row in reader: